aibaba-ai/aibaba-ai/libs/cli/aibaba_ai_cli/package_template/README.md

 export LANGCHAIN_PROJECT=<your-project>  # if not specified, defaults to "default"
 ```

-If you are inside this directory, then you can spin up a aiagentsforceapi instance directly by:
+If you are inside this directory, then you can spin up a aibaba_ai instance directly by:

 ```shell
 langchain serve